swapsmax/kopimon/README.md

 ### Installation

 For Windows users, download & extract "Kopimon (Windows).zip and run the .exe file.<br />
 For MacOS users, download & extract "Kopimon(mac).zip and run the .app file.
-[COMING SOON]

 <p align="right">(<a href="#top">back to top</a>)</p>